Feedback Effects with Risk Aversion: An Application to Climate Risk

 Date Written: June 28, 2021

-Keywords: feedback effect, welfare, investment efficiency, hedging, market completeness
+Keywords: feedback effects, welfare, investment efficiency, hedging, market completeness, risk sharing, discount rate

 JEL Classification: D82, D84, G12, G14